 Note that with Echolink the timeout is four minutes and OA will disconnect the distant end when this is exceeded.

 ‘…but how do I use Echolink when away from home on my smartphone?’

 Just download the Echolink app, and put your callsign in.
 On the app look down the list and choose the node you want to connect to (GB3OA will be there).
-Then just hit the TRANSMIT button on the screen and speak your callsign and CQ.
+Then just hit the CONNECT button on the screen and when connected hit the TRANSMIT button and speak your callsign and CQ.
 You will need either a Wifi or 3G connection to your smartphone.

 How many IRLP and Echolink connections can be connected to GB3OA at once?